5/1/2024

 Maurice Choi

+Got it.
 Thanks for that.
-And then to make sense and moving quickly over to B.C. with our lot trees.
-I gather that there were a number of items that forest B.C. proposed to keep and continue as part of the rate framework.
+And that obviously makes sense.
+And moving quickly over to BC with our lotteries, I gather that there were a number of items that Forest BC proposed to keep and continue as part of the rate framework.
 And I wonder if you could share if there's anything in there that's materially different from the current framework.
-It's clearly a three year plan, not a five year one.
-And if there's more of a holding pattern request until we get clarity on how the province will roll out that's in B.C.
+It's clearly a three-year plan, not a five-year one. and if there's more of a holding pattern request until we get clarity on how the province will roll out its P&PC rules?

 speaker

-rules.
-Yeah, so Maurice, the framework that they've filed, as I understand it, I'll kick it over here to Roger, but it seemed like almost the exact same mechanisms that we had in the prior, maybe with just a little fine tuning, other than as you mentioned, it's not a five year plan, it's a three year plan.
-But Roger, anything to describe this sort of a little bit more out of the ordinary or slightly different from the last .R.P.?
+Yeah, so Maurice, the framework that they've filed As I understand, and I'll kick it over here to Roger, but it seemed like almost the exact same mechanisms that we had in the prior, maybe with just a little fine-tuning, other than, as you mentioned, it's not a five-year plan, it's a three-year plan.
+But, Roger, anything to describe that's sort of a little bit more out of the ordinary or slightly different from the last MRP?

 speaker

 Thanks, David.
 Thanks, Maurice, for the question.
 I think David has characterized it correctly.
 It is a multi-year rate plan, three years versus five.
-We continue to pursue what we call a performance based structure where our delivery rate, our controllable O&M, increases by an inflation minus the productivity improvement factors.
-So that's structurally the same.
-We've focused again on controllable O&M and have proposed all the flow through items for the non controllable O&M. I think one area of difference, whereas we had escalated base capital or sustaining capital by formula, we instead here for the utilities did a three year sustaining capital forecast.
-However, we've maintained a similar structure on the growth capital that underpins, as far as we see, Energy Inc's customer additions.
-So overall, the last plan we had, the PBR plan, the .R.P. plan was quite successful.
-We've focused no reason to vary significantly.
-I think the one area that we are putting a bit more focus is on things like energy transition.
-How do we undertake innovative investments, things like that, but more in relation to the policy drivers, not really much different on the underlying rate setting for the basic rates.
+We've continued to pursue what we call a performance-based structure where our delivery rate, our controllable O&M, increases by an inflation minus a productivity improvement factor.
+So that structure is the same.
+We've focused again on controllable O&M and have proposed all the flow-through items for the non-controllable O&M. I think one area of difference, whereas we had escalated base capital or sustaining capital by formula, we instead here for the utilities did a three-year sustaining capital forecast.
+However, we've maintained a similar structure on the growth capital that underpins FortisBC Energy Inc's customer additions.
+So, overall, the last plan we had, the PBR plan, the MRP plan was quite successful.
+No reason to vary significantly.
+I think the one area that we are putting a bit more focus is on things like energy transition how do we undertake innovative investments, things like that, but more in relation to the policy drivers, not really much different on the underlying rate setting for the basic rates.

 speaker